-As part of the IRS-sponsored TCE program, The AARP Foundation offers an AARP Tax-Aide assistance and preparation program at approximately 7,000 sites nationwide during the filing season.
-Trained with IRS materials and certified by an IRS examination, AARP Tax-Aide volunteer counselors can help with most tax circumstances faced by lowand moderate-income taxpayers age 60 and older.
+As part of the IRS-sponsored TCE program, the AARP Foundation offers an AARP Tax-Aide assistance and preparation program at approximately 7,000 sites nationwide during the filing season.
+Trained with IRS materials and certified by an IRS examination, AARP Tax-Aide volunteer counselors can help with most tax circumstances faced by low and moderate-income taxpayers age 60 and older.
 Younger taxpayers are helped as counselor time permits.

-To find an AARP Tax-Aide volunteer site in your community, call 888-227-7669, or access the Internet site locator at www.aarp.org/taxaide/home.html.
+To find an AARP Tax-Aide volunteer site in your community, call 888-227-7669, or access the Internet site locator at www.aarp. org and type "taxaide" in the search.

-LOW INCOME TAXPAYER CLINICS (LITCs)
+LOW INCOME TAXPAYER CLINICS